SMS Königsberg (1905): Battle of Rufiji Delta

 They returned again on 11 July, after having repaired the damage sustained in the first attempt.
-The two monitors conducted a five-hour bombardment.
+The two monitors conducted a five-hour bombardment, with the fall of shot being corrected by a Farman aircraft.
 Königsberg opened fire at 12:12, initially with four guns, but only three guns remained in action after 12:42, two guns after 12:44, and one gun after 12:53.
 The two monitors did not respond until 12:31, once they had been anchored into their firing positions, and scored several serious hits that caused a major fire at the ship's stern and inflicted heavy casualties.
 By 13:40, Königsberg had run low on ammunition and her gun crews had suffered very heavy casualties, and so Looff ordered the crew to abandon ship and to drop the breech blocks for the guns overboard to disable them.
 Two torpedo warheads were detonated in the ship's bow to scuttle her; the ship rolled over slightly to starboard and sank up to the upper deck with her flags still flying.
 Nineteen men had been killed in the battle, with another forty-five wounded, including Looff.

 Later that day, the crew returned to haul down the ship's flag and gave three cheers for the Kaiser.
 The guns and other usable equipment were salvaged from the wreck starting the following day.
 The guns were converted into field artillery pieces and coastal guns; together with the ship's crew, they went on to see service in the East African land campaign under Lettow-Vorbeck.
 All ten guns were repaired in Dar es Salaam over the next two months; one was mounted on the converted ferry Götzen of the inland Lake Tanganyika fleet.
 The surviving sailors, organized as the Königsberg-Abteilung (Königsberg-Detachment), eventually surrendered on 26 November 1917 and were interned in British Egypt.
 In 1919, after the war, the men took part in a parade through the Brandenburg Gate in Berlin to celebrate their service and that of their ship.